Skip to Content

 Principle Investigator of Sustainable Cities Research Group.
 This multidisciplinary research group is funded by the Tertiary Education Commission to investigate transport, urban use, energy, neighourhood, and sustainable housing issues.

-Professor Phipps is the Director of Construction programs and Cluster Leader of the Built Environment staff at Massey University.
+Professor Phipps is the Director of Research, Built Environment at Massey University.

-Robyn has expertise in the design and management of healthy buildings, indoor air quality, heating and ventilation.
-Her research is focused on validating effective and practical means to improve indoor environments in homes, school and workplaces.
-Energy efficient, sustainable building and professional practice are other research themes.
+Robyn has expertise in the design and management of healthy buildings, indoor air quality,affordable housing, heating and ventilation.
+Her research is focused on validating effective and practical means to improve indoor environments in homes, school and workplaces and construction health and safety.
+Energy efficient, sustainable building, accessible housing and professional practice are other research themes.

 Robyn Phipps has conducted projects on health and environmental effects of domestic heating, design of healthy buildings, low energy buildings, ventilation in homes, mould in buildings and health effects from fluorescent lighting.
 She has conducted research on the advancement of women in hte construction sector, solar energy uptake, health and safety in construction, and profesional practice.